 A defibrillator is a device that gives an electric shock to the heart of someone who is in cardiac arrest.
 You don’t need to be trained to use it as the device gives clear instructions and can’t be used if it’s not necessary.

-Blyth Town Council has installed four Defibrillators within the town, located in the following areas:
+Blyth Town Council has installed five defibrillators within the town, located in the following areas:

-- Marketplace - on the back of the toilet block
+- Marketplace - on the south facing wall of the toilet block facing Waterloo Road

 - Blyth Beach - Dave Stephens’ Centre